 Planar surface and 12 months shelf life

-It is possible to combine this with electroplated nickel-gold on the connector contacts at the edge of the circuit board.
+Possible combination with electrodeposited nickel/gold on the connector contacts at the edge of the PCB.
 The electroplated gold surface for PCB connectors (hard gold or connector gold) is significantly thicker and more robust than ENIG.

 The most used soldering surface